drumee/.github/profile/README.md

 # What is Drumee

 To the elders who still remember.
 To the youngs who never knew.
 Back to the 80-90's, there were VMS and Unix for expensive machines... and DOS for the cheapest.
 Can you imagine writing a program witout an Operating System?
 Yet, this what we are all doing now, in the 21th century, when developing a Web Application.
+Drumee is a Virtuall Operating System designed to help Web Application Developers to build their projects faster, more secure, easier to deploy.
+Just like a conventional OS for computers/servers programs.

 Drumee has been built to end this era of Wild Web Workaround.
 Open source with the AGPL licence, it's a kind of Operating System for Web Application development.